 The strange activity stopped the next day, so perhaps this ghost just really likes to join in the New Year’s Eve festivities.

 No matter where you are, keep your guard up and stay alert!
-(Do remember.
-Phantoms like to celebrate, as well.)
+Remember. phantoms like to celebrate, as well.

-Another person claimed that despite partying until around 2:30 a.m. on New Years' Eve, the not-quite-human creature they and a friend encountered was real.
+Another person claimed that the not-quite-human creature they and a friend encountered one New Year's Eve was real.
 "That's when we saw it.
 Something that looked like a naked person but wasn't quite human waddled down the street toward us.
-It moved as though it were half-squatting and because of this, its hands dragged along the ground as they hung limp at its sides," He claimed.
+It moved as though it was half-squatting, and because of this, its hands dragged along the ground as they hung limp at its sides," he claimed.

 The entity of a zombie appeared before them.
 Photo Credit: Whatsnews2day.com

 "I couldn't make out its face, and my friend, Max, told me later that he couldn't either.
 It was also making a throaty gurgling noise as if it was almost choking on something."
 The author and Max did the only sensible thing: They got the heck out of there.